Crypto Tax Calculator

 How does the IRS treat cryptocurrency?

-Do I need to report crypto if I just hold it?
+Do I owe tax if I only hold crypto?